volodymyrhudyma/blog/content/blog/my-way-of-looking-for-the-perfect-react-architecture.md

 ## Containers/Presentational Components

-Shortly after we added Redux to the project, we started connecting components to the store, and at first, it felt fine, but after a few days some of the drawbacks became apparent.
+Shortly after we added Redux to the project, we started connecting components to the store, and at first, it felt fine, but after a few days, some of the drawbacks became apparent.

 The components connected to the store were responsible for both, the retrieval and presentation of the data.